-Asset Protection & Business Planning Lawyers in Houston, TX
+Asset Protection & Business Planning Attorneys in Atascocita, TX

-Contact our firm at (281) 810-9760 to learn more about our asset protection and business planning services today!
+Reach out to our firm at (713) 338-2709 to discover more about our asset protection and business planning services!

-Our lawyers at the Law Office of Bryan Fagan, PLLC can help you create a comprehensive asset-protection plan to help you protect your assets in the case that you are faced with a lawsuit or creditor claim.
+Our attorneys at the Law Office of Bryan Fagan, PLLC can assist you in developing a comprehensive asset-protection plan.
+This plan can serve as your shield in the event of a lawsuit or creditor claim.

-As an individual and/or business owner you might be unfamiliar with asset protection and business planning.
-As a result, you are unaware of the risks associated with a lawsuit or claim and how those factors could affect your wealth and the wealth of your family.
-An asset-protection plan employs legal strategies to protect your assets and keep them in your family.
+If you’re an individual or business owner unfamiliar with asset protection and business planning, you might be blind to the risks posed by lawsuits or claims.
+These risks could potentially affect your wealth and your family’s financial security.
+An asset-protection plan uses legal tactics to defend your assets and ensure they remain within your family.

-The state of Texas protects the following assets from creditors:
+In Texas, the following assets are shielded from creditors:

 - IRAs, 401(k)s, life insurance, and college savings plans.

-- Money that is in your checking or savings account(s).
+- Funds in your checking or savings account(s).

-You cannot make an asset protection plan once a creditor files a claim against you, it must happen before that.
-This is because there are laws in place that will not allow you to transfer assets out of your name to avoid a creditor.
-Consult with an asset protection lawyer to help you craft a legal plan to reduce risks and keep your important assets secure.
+Creating an asset protection plan cannot be done after a creditor has filed a claim against you; it needs to be in place beforehand.
+This is due to laws preventing the transfer of assets out of your name to evade a creditor.
+Consult with an asset protection attorney to help you devise a legal strategy to minimize risks and secure your valuable assets.